-Corruption is a major impediment to development, peace and security.
+Corruption is a major impediment to peace, security and development.
 From education to the environment, from business to sports, from gender equality to access to justice, and more – corruption undermines all areas of society’s development.

 Corruption, conflict and instability are meanwhile profoundly intertwined.
 Corruption not only follows conflict but is also frequently one of its root causes.
 It fuels conflict and inhibits peace processes by undermining the rule of law, worsening poverty, facilitating the illicit use of resources, and providing financing for armed conflict.

 In 2003, the world came together to adopt a landmark agreement – the United Nations Convention against Corruption (UNCAC).
 Since then, 190 parties have committed to the Convention’s anti-corruption obligations, showing near-universal recognition of the importance of good governance, accountability, and political commitment.

 The world today faces some of its greatest challenges in many generations – challenges which threaten prosperity and stability for people across the globe.
 As we move towards the twentieth anniversary of UNCAC in October 2023, this Convention and the values it promotes are more important than ever.